How to Use Anki for Long-Term Retention of Course Material

 The Memory Science Behind Anki: Spacing, Retrieval, and the Forgetting Curve

 Understanding the science behind Anki is not optional if you want to use it effectively.
 Most students treat Anki as a fancy flashcard app and miss the point entirely.
 The software is an implementation of specific cognitive science principles, and knowing what those principles are will change how you create cards, how you rate them, and how you structure your review sessions.
-This is also the knowledge that separates students who use Anki briefly and quit from those who use it for years and transform their academic performance.

 The Forgetting Curve: Why You Lose What You Learn